 There’s no doubt negative reviews are out there, but what about positive ones?
 One customer said, “So maybe I am buying expensive vitamins, but it works.
 Before I tried this I was hungry all the time.”

-Many dieters are experiencing Relacore side effects.
+Some dieters are experiencing Relacore side effects, which is not unheardof based on research into certain ingredients.
 One customer said, “I experienced flu like symptoms.
 I stopped taking them and the very next day I felt right as rain.”

 “I took this product a total of one day!
 It made my heart race and I didn’t even take the whole dosage,” said another user.